Intro

 I conducted moderated user testing over Zoom video calls with the same users.

-The signing up flow, this also included making an account, and choosing preferences for the types of writing projects the users would prefer to give feedback on
+The signing up flow: making an account, choosing preferences for the types of writing projects

 Giving another user feedback on their writing project